Windows Font Cache Service Failed to Start and High CPU

 Windows Font Cache Service Windows 11 or 10

-This service hangs out as svchost.exe in your Task Manager’s Details tab, because it shares a space with other system services.
+This service usually shows up as svchost.exe in your Task Manager’s Details tab because it shares a space with other system services.

 What is Windows Font Cache Service